RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-1/Hands-on-Lab-01.md

-# Create the add to cart page
+# Install and Run a Sample Application

 ## Introduction

 In this lab, you will navigate through the major components of Oracle APEX.
-This lab also covers installing and running a packaged application.
+This lab also covers installing and running a sample application.

 ### Objectives
 In this lab, you will: